Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 * [Rust](https://doc.rust-lang.org/rustdoc/how-to-write-documentation.html)
     * Same as dart, but extensions are defined in traits
-    * Extensions can be referenced only via trait
+    * Referring to extensions is possible only via trait
     * RustRover supports resolving via the main type while `cargo doc` can’t resolve them

 ```rust